openshift/enhancements/enhancements/update/update-status-api.md

 ## Test Plan

 * Tests for the Status API will be added to the `openshift/origin` test suite, covering both update and non-update paths.
 In non-update paths, we will test that the API correctly reports the cluster as not updating.
 In update paths, the presence of the expected status insights will be monitored, and their properties checked.
+We can consider tightening the test suite to fail in the presence of health insights because these signal undesirable conditions during the update.
 * USC code will reside in the CVO repository, which has CI jobs for TechPreview installs and both update directions (into the change and out of the change).
-The client `oc adm upgrade status` code that interprets the API to human-readable output will receive similar [integration example-based tests][oc-adm-upgrade-status-examples] as the client-based implementation.
+* The client `oc adm upgrade status` code that interprets the API to human-readable output will receive similar [integration example-based tests][oc-adm-upgrade-status-examples] as the client-based implementation.
 * All code will be appropriately unit-tested.

 ## Graduation Criteria